-Students admitted with full/complete credentials of all previous post-secondary work (SPFC) and special students without full credentials (SPNC) can register on a space available basis with the approval of the assistant dean (Jan Olson, Hyland Hall 1200, 262-472-4900).
+Students admitted with full/complete credentials of all previous post-secondary work (SPFC) and special students without full credentials (SPNC) can register on a space available basis with the approval of the Assistant Dean for Undergraduate Business Programs (Hyland Hall 1200, 262-472-4900).

 Certain courses have common exams during the semester when all sections will be tested at the same time.
 Students should not schedule other classes at those times.